saylordotorg/course_engl202/Unit02.md

+---
+layout: default
+title: "ENGL202: Cultural and Literary Expression in the English Renaissance"
+course_description: "An exploration of the major works of English literature and culture during the English Renaissance period (1600-1750), with particular attention to the socio-historical and literary contexts of the period."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Prose and Polemical Writing** <span id="2"></span> *In this unit, we will acquaint ourselves with some of the most noteworthy prose and polemical works of Renaissance-era England,